 Biologist careers often require a Bachelor’s Degree.
 The most common degrees are in biology, ecology, environmental studies, wildlife management and sciences.

 After graduating college, you’ll likely start a biologist career in an entry position like a wildlife technician.

-Eventually, you’ll want to be promoted.
-By earning a Master’s degree or PHD, you will also likely increase your pay scale.
+If you’re looking to veer promoted, you can increase your chances by earning a Master’s degree or PhD.
+This will also likely increase your pay scale.

 Experience goes a long way.
 It’s important to learn all the ins and outs in a biologist career.